COG - Prometheus

 Prometheus is an open-source systems monitoring and alerting toolkit.
 Its main features are:

-• a multi-dimensional data model with time series data identified by metric name and key/value pairs
+• Multi-dimensional data model - Identify time series by metric name and key/value pairs for granular analysis and faster root-cause identification

 1. Launch AMI from the Amazon Marketplace